reimagined/resolve/docs/basics/frontend.md

 )
 ```

-Additionally, the following HOCs automatically fix URLs passed as component props so that these URLs comply with the backend structure.
+Additionally, use the following HOCs to automatically fix URLs passed as component props so that these URLs comply with the backend structure.

 * **connectRootBasedUrls** - Fixes server routs.
   ```js